exasol/ai-lab/doc/user_guide/user_guide.md

 * CPU cores: minimum 1, recommended 2 Cores
 * Main memory (RAM): minimum 2 GiB, recommended 8 GiB
 * Network access
-* Access to a running instance of Exasol database
+* Recommend access to a running instance of Exasol database, otherwise you can start a small Exasol Docker DB

 As the XAI is meant to explore AI applications on top of Exasol database, you, of course, need an instance of Exasol database running and be able to connect to it.